Planning inquiries and applications are now online – click here for more information

 If you want to amalgamate two or more properties, you will need to apply to the British Columbia Land Title Office.

-Development Permit Areas (DPA) are designated on Bowen Island to protect the natural environment, help revitalize commercial areas, or establish form and character of development.
-If your proposed development is within a DPA, you must obtain a Development Permit (DP) before commencing any work.
+Development Permit Areas (DPA) are designated on Bowen Island to protect the natural environment, help revitalize commercial areas, or establish form and character of certain development.
+If your proposed development is within a DPA, it must meet the applicable guidelines and you must obtain a Development Permit (DP) before commencing any work.
+Go to BowMap to find your property and see if it is within any DPAs.
+NOTE: The Development Permit application includes a checklist that specifies all required information that needs to be submitted for the application to be processed.

 Development Permit Areas